adomani/Atelier_Lean_2023/src/generalizations/topics.md

 Currently, Machine Learning, Artificial Intelligence, Neural Networks and auto-formalizations are not yet really available, though there is lots of interest and steady progress on this front.

 ---

+The first main "automation" tactics that you will likely run into are `library_search` and `simp`.

+## `library_search`

+`mathlib` is a masive repository.

+It contains over 1 million lines of code and over 60 thousand lemmas.

+Most of the basic[^1] lemmas are already available.
+How do you find them?

+[^1]: basic means *really* basic, to a level that you may not even consider them "lemmas".